The HyperTexts

 ―Takaha Shugyo, loose translation/interpretation by Michael R. Burch

-The poem above is a tanka, another oriental poetic form.
+The poem above is a tanka, another Japanese poetic form.
 It speaks of the human condition: how many people die every day leaving no "wake"?
 For every Shakespeare there are a billion seeming non-entities, at least in terms of the world's direct remembrance.
 The best poets are truth-tellers.
 Unlike the witchdoctors and priests of religion, they give readers the unadulterated truth, as they perceive it.

 Graven images of long-departed gods,